shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 Let's continue writing the contract and write the withdraw function next.

 ## Withdraw function implementation.
-For withdraw function also, we create a struct to get the input data.
-Here Input data is only the amount we want to withdraw.
+For the withdraw function also, we create a struct to get the input data.
+In this case, input data is only the amount we want to withdraw.

 ```rust
 #[derive(BorshSerialize, BorshDeserialize, Debug)]
 struct WithdrawRequest {
     pub amount: u64,
 }
 ```

 Now let us write the function.

 ```rust
 fn withdraw(
     program_id: &Pubkey,